tranzystorekk/fractions-rs/README.md

-# libfractions - A Rust rational fraction library
+# libfractions - A Rust common fraction library

 ## About

-This is a library that provides rational fractions, i.e. values in form $`\frac c d`$ where $`c \in \mathbb{Z}`$, $`d \in \mathbb{Z}^+`$.
+This is a library that provides common fractions, i.e. values in form $`\frac c d`$ where $`c \in \mathbb{Z}`$, $`d \in \mathbb{Z}^+`$.

 The aim is mostly to practice creating real projects in rust,